aravindsairam001/Fitness.AI/IMPROVEMENTS.md

 2. Confirm you want to quit
 3. Returns to home screen without saving

+### View Workout History
+1. Navigate to "History" tab (4th icon in bottom nav)
+2. See all completed workouts in chronological order
+3. View streak, total, and monthly stats
+4. Clear history if needed (with confirmation)

+### Adjust Rest Time
+During rest period:
+1. Click "+15s" to add 15 seconds
+2. Or click "Skip" to end rest early
+3. Timer updates in real-time

 ## 🎯 Benefits

 1. **Motivation**: Daily quotes and visible progress tracking